 Welcome to Omni's vector addition calculator, where we'll learn all about adding vectors in 2D or 3D.
-Our tool allows us to give the two vectors either using Cartesian coordinates or the magnitude and angle.
-As bonus features, it can even take some multiples of the vectors or function as a vector subtraction calculator.
+Our tool allows us to give the two vectors using Cartesian coordinates or the magnitude and angle.
+As a bonus feature, it can take some multiples of the vectors or function as a vector subtraction calculator.
 And for times when you don't have Omni's tool at hand, we give the vector addition formula and describe in detail how to add vectors using the parallelogram rule.

 What is a vector?

-Fortunately, both approaches boil down to essentially the same thing, at least in our case and the vector addition calculator.
+Fortunately, both approaches are essentially the same thing, at least in our case and in this vector addition calculator.
 Still, we can represent vectors in two ways: using Cartesian coordinates or the magnitude and angle.
 However, the latter is possible only in the two-dimensional case since it corresponds, in fact, to having polar coordinates.

 Let's look at an example.
 A vector